 Roth Conversions

 Whenever you make contributions into a Traditional IRA, or into an Employer-Sponsored Defined Benefit Plan (i.e., 401(k) plan, 403(b) plan, etc.), the amounts of the contributions are deducted from the taxable compensation that you receive.
-Any income taxes due on these contributions are deferred until you begin to take distributions from your Plan once you’re retired, and presumably, in a lower federal income tax bracket.
+These contributions are known as “pretax” contributions.
+Any income taxes due on these pretax contributions will be deferred until you begin to take distributions from your Plan once you’ve reached retirement age.
+The presumption is that, once you reach retirement age, you will transition into a lower Federal income tax bracket.

 The deferral of any income taxes due on the retirement contributions made is a timing issue.
 You opt to pay those income taxes at some future time rather than pay them when you receive the income.